expo/expo/docs/versions/v21.0.0/guides/building-standalone-apps.md

 -   You can drag and drop the `.apk` into your Android emulator.
 This is the easiest way to test out that the build was successful.
 But it's not the most satisfying.
 -   **To run it on your Android device**, make sure you have the Android platform tools installed along with `adb`, then just run `adb install app-filename.apk` with your device plugged in.
 -   **To run it on your iOS Simulator**, first build your expo project with the simulator flag by running `exp build:ios -t simulator`, then download the tarball with the link given upon completion when running `exp build:status`.
 Unpack the tar.gz by running `tar -xvzf your-app.tar.gz`.
 Then you can run it by starting an iOS Simulator instance, then running `xcrun simctl install booted <app path>` and `xcrun simctl launch booted <app identifier>`.
 Another alternative which some people prefer is to install the [ios-sim](https://github.com/phonegap/ios-sim) tool and then use `ios-sim launch <app path>`.

+## 5.5 - Uploading your iOS IPA to TestFlight

+- Once your IPA is ready and you've downloaded the file locally, you are ready to upload your app to TestFlight.
+Within TestFlight, click the plus icon and create a New App.
+Make sure your `bundleIdentifier` matches what you've placed in `exp.json`.

+> **Note:** You will not see your build here just yet!
+You will need to use Xcode or Application Loader to upload your IPA first.
+Once you do that, you can check the status of your build under `Activity`.
+Processing an app can take 10-15 minutes before it shows up under available builds.

 ## 6. Submit it to the appropriate store